Suspect not guilty, jury deadlocked on 2 in Cuomo aide's death

 The jury hearing the case against the three co-defendants found Keith Luncheon not guilty of second degree murder, manslaughter, criminal possession of a weapon and reckless endangerment.

-Jurors said they were deadlocked on the charges again Stanley Elianor and Micah Alleyne, and the judge ordered them back to deliberations.
+Jurors said they were deadlocked on the charges against Stanley Elianor and Micah Alleyne, and the judge ordered them back to deliberations.

 The alleged shooter, Kenny Bazile, was convicted of second-degree manslaughter and criminal possession of a weapon last week, but he was acquitted on murder charges.